ViniciusBatestin/ViniciusBatestin/README.md

 🫶 I’m currently working on three pro bono projects, building their first websites: a recycled vintage clothing company called **Get In Line**, an art and music community called **Re-clubbing**, and an independent artist named **Misha1Dem**.

-🦾 I recently completed a [Little Lemon Restaurant](https://viniciusbatestin.github.io/little-lemon-project/), a capstone challenge from Meta.
+🦾 I recently completed: [Little Lemon Restaurant](https://viniciusbatestin.github.io/little-lemon-project/), a capstone challenge from Meta.
 This task involved designing a fictional restaurant and developing a table booking process.

 ⚡ I'm looking to collaborate on Golang and React projects, particularly those that have the potential to positively impact society.